 The REACH Early Childhood Program provides preschool education experiences to children ages three to five who live within Glenview School District 34.
-The program is an expansion of the existing District 34 Early Childhood and PreK programs and will include a mix of blended classes (including bilingual Spanish-English classes) and self-contained special education classes.
+The program is an expansion of the existing District 34 Early Childhood and PreK programs and includes a mix of blended classes (including bilingual Spanish-English classes).
 Each blended class will include a mix of typically developing students (who pay tuition), students who meet at-risk criteria (and receive a tuition waiver), and students who have special education needs that are met within the classroom setting (and receive a tuition waiver).

 We believe that each child is unique, develops at his/her own pace and is able to learn important life skills through play and interactions with others.
 The REACH program utilizes a play based approach through the Creative Curriculum in conjunction with Second Step and The Incredible Flexible You social-emotional curricula.
 Each classroom uses a variety of learning centers including science and discovery, art, reading, dramatic play, toys and games, blocks, and outdoor learning.
 Students also attend twice weekly Music and Movement classes.

 Our staff and facilities

 Early Childhood classrooms are housed at Westbrook School and are staffed by one teacher and two teaching associates.
 All of our teachers are dually certified in early childhood and special education with an additional endorsement in English Language Learner instruction.
 In addition, a social worker, school psychologist, several speech and language pathologists, an occupational therapist, and physical therapist are fully integrated into the program curriculum to provide support to all students.

 The REACH program is for 3 and 4 year-olds and features morning and afternoon sessions 5 days per week.
 You must turn 3 by 9/1/18.
 This year's hours are: